KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

     upstream	https://github.com/KULeuvenNeuromechanics/PredSim_private.git (fetch)
     upstream	https://github.com/KULeuvenNeuromechanics/PredSim_private.git (push)
     ```
-   This creates the diagonal link in the figure below.

  7. If you use GitHub Desktop, you have to add PredSim_private to the list of repositories:
    - Current repository